Write UDFs

 as its default value.
 This enables the UDF to be invoked successfully both as File

-(when bbox
+(when bounds

 isn't passed) and as Tile